martinostlund/syllabus/examinations/examination02/README.md

 ## Report
 This examination is a hand-in assignment.
 You will need to defend your design decisions in writing by answering the below questions in a report.
 This questions should be answered in your repository *README.md*.

-The repost should include the course code, course name, your name and an introduction describing the problem you have tried to solve.
+The report should include the course code, course name, your name and an introduction describing the problem you have tried to solve.

 The following questions should be answered in the report.
 1. How have you implemented the idea of HATEOAS in your API?
 Motivate your choices and how it support the idea of HATEOAS.